Last Updated on March 25, 2022 by Real Men Sow

 I like growing the marvellously named Joi Choi.

 Potatoes for Christmas

 Potatoes for Christmas is a traditional allotmenteering challenge, which involves planting an early variety such as Swift, with the hope of harvesting spuds on Christmas Day.

-Plant and earth up as normal, but cover with fleece if frost is expected.
+Plant the potatoes and earth up as normal, but cover with fleece if frost is expected.
 You can also try Christmas potatoes in containers, and move undercover if temperatures get too cold.

 Peas and Mangetout